Dr Nora Honkala

 - +44 (0)20 7040 0437

-Nora joined The City Law School as Lecturer in Law in July 2016.
-She teaches European Human Rights (LLB) and Tort (LLB and GDL) and is the PhD Research Training Programme Co-ordinator.
+Nora joined The City Law School as Lecturer in Law in 2016.
+She currently teaches Tort Law (LLB and GDL) and is the Postgraduate Assessments Officer.

 Nora's research interests lie primarily in the field of gender and law, particularly socio-legal and feminist approaches to international law, refugee law and human rights law.

-LLM in International Law and World Order (University of Reading, 2009)
+- LLM in International Law and World Order, University of Reading, United Kingdom, 2009

 - Honkala, (2018).
 Rights of Women Seeking Asylum: Procedural and Evidential Barriers to Protection.
 In Juss, S. (Ed.), Research Handbook in International Refugee Law (Forthcoming) Elgar.